jungomi/xxhash-wasm/README.md

 Returns a string of the hash in hexadecimal.

+`h32Raw(input: Uint8Array, [seed: u32]): number`

+Same as `h32` but with a Uint8Array as input instead of a string and returns the hash as a number.

 `h64(input: string, [seedHigh: u32, seedLow: u32]): string`

 Generate a 64-bit hash of `input`.
 Because JavaScript doesn't support `u64` the